Nolensville Real Estate and Homes For SaleCity

 Nolensville School Info

 Nolensville truly shines when it comes to its schools.
-As a part of Williamson County–a top-rated district in the nation, you can find the best of the best when it comes to public schools.
+As a part of Williamson County (one of the top-rated public school districts in the nation), you can find the best of the best when it comes to a comprehensive education.
 Williamson County students score nearly double the Tennessee average in math and reading proficiency.

-According to Niche, Mill Creek Middle School is an impressive number-seventeen for best public schools in the state while Mill Creek Elementary School ranks as number-thirty.
-Nolensville High School comes in at number-thirty-one in the state of Tennessee.
+Mill Creek Middle School scored an impressive #17 for best public schools in the state while Mill Creek Elementary School ranks as #30.
+Nolensville High School comes in at #31 in the state of Tennessee.

 Crime in Nolensville